RogerHardiman/onvif-audit/README.md

 This is why this tool uses IP address ranges to scan the network.

 # Binary Executble Version
-The npm package called 'pkg' is used to compile the Javascript into a standalone executable for Windows, Mac and Linux
+The npm package called 'pkg' is used to compile the Javascript into a standalone executable for Windows, Mac and Linux.
+Run ```./node_modules/pkg/lib-es5/bin.js onvif-audit.js```

-# Coming Soon
+# Future Plans
-Use the ONVIF Absolute PTZ Position Command to take a snapshot looking in different directions
+a) Use the ONVIF Absolute PTZ Position Command to take a snapshot looking in different directions
+b) For devices with multiple VideoSource inputs (eg Panoramic cameras or IP Encoders with multiple inputs), take a JPEG snapshot from each camera